gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

 ![image2] | ![image6]

 **Hough Transformation**
-    It transforms the image into (rho, theta) parameter space and accumulates the count for number of lines passing thorough each pixel and returns the lines that exceeds the input min_number_of_votes.
+    Transforms the image into (rho, theta) parameter space and accumulates the count for number of lines passing thorough each pixel and returns the lines that exceeds the input min_number_of_votes.
 Also to find the smaller lines on the road these number and min_line_length has to be small in this project.
 These 2 parameters are modified to detect as much line sgements of lanes for the given input images